This post is all about dorm room essentials for 2019.

-I really like this planner because it gives you hours of the day so you can plan exactly when you’re doing something at an exact time.
+This is my all time fav (literally have it sitting right next to me right now) because it gives you hours of the day so you can plan exactly when you're doing something at an exact time.
 Ever since I have started time blocking, I have been SO much more productive.

 I have never stapled more in my life than at college.

 Seriously, you do not want to forget a stapler.
 Teachers don't like getting papers that are doggy-eared so make sure you have one around for the millions of papers you will be writing!

 One of my favorite things I have purchased for my dorm.
 Seriously, I can not recommend you enough to get one of these for your dorm room!
 Plus, it's less than $20 dollars.
 You will get your money's worth out of it!